Once again, I trick Sue into believing that this is going to be a run-of-the-mill adventure.

 Sue: Best shot of the series so far.
 Lovely.

 Sue: What the ****?
 Did I hear that right?
-They are going to fly the planet around after replacing the Earth’s core with an engine?
-Why?
+They’re going to fly the planet around after they’ve replaced the Earth’s core with an engine?
+But why?
 How would that be any better than a spaceship?

 Me: I totally agree.
-The Daleks trying to fly Earth through space is a preposterous notion.
+The Daleks flying the Earth through space is a preposterous notion.
 It would never happen today.
 Ahem.

-Suddenly, it’s all over.
-One minute the Daleks are the masters of India, the next thing you know, a volcano has gone off in Bedfordshire (“How did they all manage to get hundreds of miles away to safety like that?”) and then it’s all over.
-Eh?
+Then, suddenly, it’s all over.
+One minute the Daleks are the masters of India, the next thing we know, a volcano has gone off in Bedfordshire (“How did they all manage to get hundreds of miles away to safety like that?”) and everything’s fine and dandy again.

-Our first bump in the road, ladies and gentlemen.
-If there ever was ever a time when I needed Hartnell to pull out all the stops and deliver something special, this is it.
+We’ve reached our first bump in the road, ladies and gentlemen.
+If there was ever a time when I needed Hartnell to pull out all the stops and deliver something special, this is it.
+Thankfully, he doesn’t let me down.

 Sue: Wow.
 That was great.

-Sadly, the episode doesn’t end there.
-Instead, Susan is left to wander around in what appears to be a catatonic state for a very long time.
-Long enough for Sue to start questioning the whole arrangement.
+Sadly, the episode doesn’t stop there.
+Instead, Susan is left to wander around in a catatonic state for what feels like an eternity.

 Sue: Of all the places to leave her.
 What a dump!
 Couldn’t he have dropped them off on a nice planet somewhere?
 You know, somewhere with some nice infrastructure.
-In fact, why doesn’t David just hop aboard the TARDIS with them?
-What’s the big deal about staying on Earth to grow carrots?
-They may not be right for each other.
+Why stay on Earth to grow carrots?
+And they may not be right for each other.
 All they managed was a quick fumble over some trout.
-I just hope he’s good in bed.
+I just hope David is good in bed.

-Me: Well, the Doctor does promise to come back for her.
+Me: Well, the Doctor promises to come back for her later.

 Sue: Well, does he?